 - gastrocnemius muscle

 A strain refers to an injured muscle or tendon.
 Tendons are the cords of tissue that connect muscles to bones.
 A strain occurs when the fibers of the muscle or tendon partially or completely tear.

-In this article, we discuss the symptoms of a pulled calf muscle and explain how doctors diagnose and treat it.
-We also provide a list of useful stretches that people can use to aid recovery.
+This article discusses the symptoms of a pulled calf muscle and explains how doctors diagnose and treat it.
+It also provides a list of useful stretches that people can use to aid recovery.